MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/automated-investigations.md

 When an alert is triggered, a security playbook goes into effect.
 Depending on the security playbook, an automated investigation can start.
 For example, suppose a malicious file resides on a device.
 When that file is detected, an alert is triggered, and the automated investigation process begins.
 Microsoft Defender for Endpoint checks to see if the malicious file is present on any other devices in the organization.
 Details from the investigation, including verdicts (*Malicious*, *Suspicious*, and *No threats found*) are available during and after the automated investigation.

 >[!NOTE]
->Currently, automated investigation only supports the following OS versions:
+>Currently, AIR only supports the following OS versions:
 >- Windows Server 2019
 >- Windows 10, version 1709 (OS Build 16299.1085 with [KB4493441](https://support.microsoft.com/help/4493441/windows-10-update-kb4493441)) or later
 >- Windows 10, version 1803 (OS Build 17134.704 with [KB4493464](https://support.microsoft.com/help/4493464/windows-10-update-kb4493464)) or later